sguzunov/docs/docs/getting-started/02_how-to/03_glue42-enable-your-app/08_vba/vba.md

 #### HandleWindowDestroyed

 The handler for this event is executed when the Glue42 Window is being destroyed.
-The purpose for raising this event is to provide an opportunity for the VBA application to gracefully unload the VBA `UserForm`.
+The purpose for raising this event is to provide an opportunity for the VBA app to gracefully unload the VBA `UserForm`.

 *Handler signature:*